On Photographing the Moon and the Lunar Eclipse

 Not everybody can fly to the moon, but tomorrow, many will be able to witness, weather permitting, not only a total lunar eclipse, but also a blood moon, a blue moon, and a supermoon.
 Here are a few ideas for photographing the moon and/or the lunar eclipse:

 Capture a close-up image of the moon, if we have a very long lens.
 If not, zoom in as much as possible, and then possibly crop the image in post (production).

 Capture the moon as part of a landscape or cityscape.
 This is a good idea in particular if we do not have that super-long lens.
 Try to photograph the moon right after it rises, when it’s close to the horizon line.
 That way, it appears larger in size, and closer to buildings, trees, etc that would end up in the image.

 Experiment with long exposures, tracing the moon across the sky.

 Photograph the moon through the telescope. (it’s best to use special adapters for this one)

 If we’re lucky enough, we might even get to capture a moonbow–that is, a lunar rainbow.
 Hawaii is a great place to witness these kinds of phenomena.

-Tomorrow’s lunar eclipse reminds me of the blood moon, lunar eclipse of 2010.
+Tomorrow’s lunar eclipse reminds me of the blood moon, the lunar eclipse of 2010.
 That is December 21, 2010.
 Winter solstice.